 Egypt Economic News

-In September, consumer prices rose 1.2% over the previous month, which was below August’s 1.9% increase.
+In September, urban consumer prices rose 1.00% from the previous month, down from August’s 1.13% rise.

 The Emirates NBD Egypt Purchasing Managers’ Index (PMI) fell from 48.9 in August to 47.4 in September, thus moving further away from the 50-point threshold that separates contraction from expansion in the non-oil producing private sector.

 September 29, 2017